edwardmiller123/boing/README.md

 ## Compilation Instructions (Linux)

-You can then compile with:
+Compiling is pretty straight forward.
+You can compile with,

 ```
 g++ -c main.cpp